 But it’s also possible to have these problems after months or years of successful cloth diapering.
 When properly cared for and used correctly, cloth diapers are often more effective than disposables and leak less–especially when it comes to blowouts.
 But there are actually a variety of situations that can cause your cloth diapers to leak, and not all of them involve cloth diapering “mistakes.”
 Fortunately, most of them are easy to fix.
 Here are ten of the common–and not so common–reasons why your diapers might start to leak.

 1. Your wash doesn’t disinfect your diapers.
 You may assume that washing your diapers in a hot cycle disinfects them, but this is rarely the case.
 Unless your washing machine has a sanitary cycle, your water is probably not hot enough to disinfect.
 Most of the time this isn’t a problem, but over time your diapers may start to smell, especially if you don’t strip them regularly.
 Solve this problem by stripping your diapers and then adding occasional disinfecting to your wash routine.
-You can do this by boiling your diapers (only recommended for prefolds and flats) or by adding a natural disinfectant such as tea tree oil, grapefruit seed extract, or oxygen bleach to your wash.
+You can do this by boiling your diapers (only recommended for prefolds and flats) or by adding a disinfectant such as bleach, grapefruit seed extract, or oxygen bleach to your wash.

 So you’ve figured out the perfect wash routine, but you’re still having problems with leaks?
 Since every baby is different, and different diaper brands and types all fit differently, you may need to experiment to find the diaper that works best for your baby.
 Even a simple system like prefolds and covers can still have occasional problems with leaks.
 Here are a few of the less common causes and how to fix them.